 The Human papillomavirus shot is commonly referred to as the HPV shot.
 HPV vaccine side effects and injuries can and do happen.
-These various adverse reactions and injuries frequently include shoulder injuries, allergic reactions, seizures, and other negative effects.
+These various adverse reactions and injuries frequently include shoulder injuries, allergic reactions, seizures, and other negative side effects.
 If you or a loved one has suffered an adverse reaction or injury after receiving the HPV vaccine, you may be entitled to compensation from a federal fund called the National Vaccine Injury Compensation Trust Fund.

 The HPV vaccine is administered to prevent human (“HPV”), which is a sexually transmitted disease that may lead to cervical cancer.
 HPV is the most common sexually transmitted infection in adults.
 Three (3) Food and Drug Administration ("FDA") approved HPV vaccines are currently on the market: Gardasil, Gardasil 9, and Cervarix.